Laptop Mag Verdict

 The best child-friendly tablet at any price, Amazon's Fire HD 8 Kids Edition combines robust parental controls with a durable design, two years of accidental damage protection and a huge free library of popular age-appropriate content.
 And, unlike on the non-Kids Edition of this same tablet, there are no advertisements on the lock screen.
 The HD 8 even one-ups its smaller sibling, the $99 Fire 7 Kids Edition, by offering a sharper screen and much longer battery life.
-If you can afford its $129 price, this is, by far, the kids' tablet to buy.
+If you can afford its $129 price, this is, by far, the best tablet for your kid.

 The Kids Edition of the Fire HD 8 is made up of the same hardware as the regular version, but the Kids Edition has a "Kid-Proof" foam case to help protect it from drops and other rough treatment.
 The case is sturdy, with a rough texture and a slight give, which could help small hands grip the device better.
 The case can be taken off and put back on without too much trouble -- an important consideration if you have a particularly destructive child.
 The tablet itself is black, and the case is available in yellow, pink or blue.